District-Wide Capital Improvement Project

 District-Wide Technology Project

-Technology upgrades in our elementary schools, similar to the work completed at the High School and Middle/Intermediate complex, make up the second portion of the capital project.
-The plan for this work was submitted to the state in the spring.
-The district received approval June 1, and the project was put out to bid in late July.
+Technology upgrades in our elementary schools, similar to the work completed at the High School and Middle/Intermediate complex, made up the second portion of the capital project, and is nearing completion.

 This work includes new data closets and network data cabling, network and wireless infrastructure upgrades, and security video surveillance improvements at the four elementary schools, and a new district-wide phone system.
 Construction will be taking place throughout the course of the year and is tentatively expected to be completed by fall 2019.

-At the Transportation Department, summer work included lighting upgrades, electrical panel upgrades, and drainage repair.
-Future projects include heatingventilating work, exterior improvements, overheard door upgrades, and traffic flow and parking improvements.
+At the Transportation Department, Summer 2018 work included lighting upgrades, electrical panel upgrades, and drainage repair.
+Future projects include heating/ventilating work, exterior improvements, overheard door upgrades, and traffic flow and parking improvements.

 On October 17, 2017, voters in the Horseheads Central School District approved a capital project to renovate and upgrade our schools, our transportation department, and our grounds.
 The $94.7 million project passed: 1350 yes, 589 no. The project seeks to improve our educational program and physical infrastructure so that we may provide the best education we can for our students.
 We're seeking to build on the excellence that is the Horseheads Central School District.